 Shell layer examples:

-- Warm and dry weather Särmä TST L4 Field Jacket and Trousers.
+- Warm and dry weather Särmä TST L4 Field Jacket and Pants.

-- Warm/bleak and wet weather Särmä TST L6 Hardshell Jacket and trousers and/or poncho.
+- Warm/bleak and wet weather Särmä TST L6 Hardshell Jacket and Pants and/or poncho.

-- Cold and dry weather Särmä TST L4 Field Jacket and Trousers with enough mid layers underneath.
+- Cold and dry weather Särmä TST L4 Field Jacket and Pants with enough mid layers underneath.

-In this type of situations we recommend looking into carrying some extra "overt" thermal shell layers, something you can just quickly throw on over all your regular clothing.
-These should be purpose built and generously sized to function properly, trousers with full length side zippers along the outside of the legs are just great!
+In this type of situation we recommend looking into carrying some extra "overt" thermal shell layers, something you can just quickly throw on over all your regular clothing.
+These should be purpose-built and generously sized to function properly, trousers with full-length side zippers along the outside of the legs are just great!
 This layer should also be quick to get out of in a hurry.

 This layer is just temporary.
 Your regular clothing (base, mid and shell layers) stay unaffected whilst this layer is quickly thrown over them all for breaks and other moments of low activity.
 By doing this you save a lot of time and can make the best of those short breaks and focus on getting some rest.
 Simple and functional!